The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 They often treated him like a naive American tourist with more money than taste.
 They were happy to unload these "white elephants"—massive canvases that no modern buyer wanted—for pennies.

-Allen Funt enjoyed the irony.
+The prankster enjoyed the irony.
 He knew they were laughing at him as he wrote the checks, but he also knew he was walking out with masterpieces.
 He famously tracked down paintings that were being sold for the value of their frames, rescuing works that were minutes away from being stripped or destroyed.

-Allen Funt ignored him.
-He saw something the critics missed.
-"I think he is the greatest painter who ever lived," he said.
 Perhaps, as a man who studied human behavior through a hidden lens, he appreciated Alma-Tadema's ability to capture the "candid" moments of ancient life—a gossip on a bench, a shared glance, a bored stare.

-Inside the Allen Funt Alma Tadema Collection
+Inside the Collection

 At the height of his collecting, Allen Funt owned 35 of the artist's finest works.
 It was arguably the greatest collection of Victorian art ever assembled by a single individual.
 It included works that define the artist's career: